Broetliluca/Time-Series-Analysis-in-Finance/README.md

 - Luca Signorini

 ## General idea of the case study
-**Einfluss von CO₂-Zertifikatpreisen auf die Renditen oder Preise von Renewable Energy und/oder green ETFs**
+**Einfluss von CO₂-Zertifikatpreisen auf die Renditen oder Preise von "nachhaltigen" ETF's und fossil-lastigen ETF's**

 ## Brief description of the data and data sources to be used
 - CO₂-Zertifikatpreise -> EU ETS
 - MSCI Europ Paris Align Climat ETF -> Hypothesis: Positive corelation
 - STOXX-Europe-600 Oil-Gas ETF -> Hypothesis: Negative correlation

-## Brief description of the method to be used (optional)
+## Brief description of the method to be used
 - TBD